 Having identified all organisations and understood their exact nature and activities, the convenors will be informed of what is wanted on the agenda, can circulate reports, statements and proceedings and can facilitate internal and external consultations.
 Each convenorship organises its own translation services where necessary.

 Thus, the organic farmers organisations can be clearly represented within IFOAM and beyond, and can cooperate in pursuing their common objectives as they relate to food sovereignty in general and, in particular, to public policy and land rights, climatic adaptation, production standards and guarantee systems, marketing and pricing negotiations, participatory research, technical exchanges, education and other farmers concerns.

 Each convenor, with a deputy from another farmers organisation, facilitates occasional or annual consultations at national or regional level, and helps to organise the inter-continental assembly every three years.
-The 2011 INOFO Assembly in Korea brought together delegates and convenors from fifty organisations in 27 countries, representing about half a million farming families.
-The Assembly set the organisational and thematic agenda and elected an inter-continental executive for the following 3-year period.
+The INOFO General Assembly 2014 in Turkey brought together 54 delegates from 48 farmers organisations in 29 countries, representing about 2.5 million farming families.
+The Assembly set the organisational and thematic agenda and elected a Convenors Council to look after the inter-continental network for the following 3-year period.

 Enquiries can be sent to Anton Pinschof (FNAB, France) at apinschof [at] fnab.org, who is the direct external contact point for the INOFO Council of convenors.
 You may also send an email to the IFAD-INOFO project support staff in Bonn at info [at] inofo.ifoam.org.

 INOFO delegates at the Food Sovereignty Forum, parallel to FAO Food Security Summit Rome, 13 - 17 November 2009